Red, White & Royal Blue Casts Kissing Booth & Cinderella Heartthrobs as Leads - E! Online

 And Matthew agrees.

-"Meeting with and auditioning literally hundreds of actors over these past several months has been a painstaking labor of love that has brought us this diverse and extraordinary cast, led so fantastically by Nick and Taylor," López said in the statement.
+"Meeting with and auditioning literally hundreds of actors over these past several months has been a painstaking labor of love that has brought us this diverse and extraordinary cast, led so fantastically by Nick and Taylor," López also shared.
 "I cannot wait for the fans of the book (and indeed for the world) to find out how remarkably gifted and perfect these two actors are for bringing Henry and Alex to life."

 The film will also star Clifton Collins Jr., Stephen Fry and Sarah Shahi.